 Buenos Aires Bliss for Under $40 a Night

 Argentina is continually lurching from crisis to crisis and after getting a tad expensive in 2017, it’s back to being a bargain again—for now.
-Most hotels have been priced in dollars for a couple decades to insulate the industry from the peso swings, but since there’s a sizeable domestic travel industry as well, rates do drop when local demand goes down.
+Most hotels have been priced in dollars for a long time to insulate the industry from the peso swings, but since there’s a sizeable domestic travel industry as well, rates do drop when local demand goes down.
 That means the best deals tend to be at the low end rather than the high.
-Check the apartment rental prices here too on Airbnb and Homeaway, where you’ll find plenty to choose from under $40 a night.
+Check the apartment rental prices here too on Airbnb and Vrbo, where you’ll find plenty to choose from under $40 a night.

 Santiago Hotel Deals